NickThompson42/scaled-llm-deployment/README.md

 ```

-2. Once you reboot the computer, enter `docker_startup` into the command line.
+2. Once you reboot the computer it will automatically start the docker.